If you're interested in buses in any part of Central England, we can help you get more from your hobby.

-To mark the 90th anniversary of Stratford Blue starting up in the Bard’s town of Stratford-upon-Avon, Stagecoach Midlands has repainted Alexander Enviro 400 bodied Scania 15675 in traditional Stratford Blue livery.
+To mark the 90th anniversary of Stratford Blue starting up in the Bard’s town of Stratford-upon-Avon, Stagecoach Midlands repainted Alexander Enviro 400 bodied Scania 15675 in traditional Stratford Blue livery, which it still carries.
 And to mark the 70th anniversary of the Midland Branch, thanks to Stagecoach Midlands, 15675 also has the OS Midland Branch logo on each side of the vehicle - it's just behind the front wheel.

-During the Summer and Autumn we go out on visits throughout the Midlands and beyond.
+During the Summer and Autumn we normally go out on visits throughout the Midlands and beyond.
 Most visits are to bus operators - from the largest to the smallest - where we can see and photograph vehicles, and we include calls at towns to see buses in service.
 Once a year we do a Route Tour, travelling around by service buses for a day in order to get a feel for the chosen area's operations and vehicles.

 The East Midlands Bus Enthusiasts Group (EMBEG) is associated with the Omnibus Society, and works very closely with the Midland Branch.
 EMBEG arranges its own meetings and visits, supplementing our activities, and Midland Branch members are most welcome to take part in them.
 If you would like more information about EMBEG and its activities, please contact us - see below.